mwat56/sessions/README.md

 ## Internals

 The package loads the sessions data (if any) whenever a page is requested and it stores the session data when the page handling is finished (i.e. after the page request was served).
-This is done automatically and you don't have to worry about loading/storing (read/write) the session data.
+This is done automatically and you don't have to worry about loading/storing (read/write) the session data manually.

 ### Session name